 However, sometimes these insects can pose a great danger to people especially when they build nests near dwelling places.
 They can inflict pain with their stings and sometimes cause fatal allergic reactions in some individuals.

-When the presence of these insects poses such threats, it’s inevitable to get rid of them including their nests.
+When the presence of these insects poses such threats, it’s inevitable to get find and get rid of hornet and roaches.
 Below is a guide for controlling threats posed by bees, wasps and hornets.

 Read Also: Analyze our best carpenter bee traps